HomeFC ORIGINALSTop 10 Best Spy Movies Of All Time

 6. ‘North By Northwest’ (1959)

-The espionage film that created the model, ‘North by Northwest,’ directed by Alfred Hitchcock.
-Starring with Cary Grant is a guy who, after being misidentified as a spy, finds himself in a pursuit that takes him from crop dusters to Mount Rushmore.
+The espionage film that created the model, ‘North by Northwest,’ was directed by Alfred Hitchcock.
+Starring Cary Grant is a guy who, after being misidentified as a spy, finds himself in a pursuit that takes him from crop dusters to Mount Rushmore.

 This classic has an 8.3 IMDb rating and is available on HBO Max.
 It’s the ideal balance of romance, action, and suspense.